Where Destiny Leads

 Loric laughed.
 “It’s a bull; they always look annoyed it’s part of their personality.”

 “Like your brother Valcat you mean?”
 Brannon teased.

 Loric chuckled.
 “Ha, you’re right.
 I bet Valcat was a bull in a past life.”

 Loric gave a sardonic smile.
-“Let’s do it, let’s show him that he might be built like a mountain but we can run faster than he can.
+“Let’s do it, let’s show him he might be built like a mountain but we can run faster than he can.
 Anyway, his size might slow him down.”

-Looking at Loric as though he was crazy, Brannon argued, “What makes you think we’re faster?
+Looking at Loric as if he was crazy, Brannon argued, “What makes you think we’re faster?
 He’s got four legs we only have two.
 And right now I’d say that gives him an advantage over us.”

 Loric had always been the one to push the boundaries, grinning, he scoffed, “He’s all brawn and no brains.
 Trust me, we’ll have the element of surprise.”

 “How can we have the element of surprise when he’s staring straight at us?”

 “I know, but what he doesn’t know or suspect, is that after we charge him, we will veer left and right.”

 “You mean one of us will be the bait while the other escapes to warn Zak and Owyn about the farmer?”